patelmanishv/patelmanishv/README.md

 - 🔭 I’m currently working on:
 	- Training Data Science 👨🏻‍💻 to UnderGrads to enhance their career prospects
-	- Working on Electric Bus Routing Problem
+	- Working on :bus: Electric Bus Routing Problem
 - :bulb: I'm interested in all things data: **CyberSecurity 🛡️, Big Data 🛢️, Cloud ☁, Machine Learning 🤖 and Data Science 👨🏻‍💻**
 - 💬 Talk to me about Philosophy  :brain:, anything that interests you.
-- 🌱 I’m currently pursuing **PhD** at LJK University.
+- :student: I’m currently pursuing **PhD** at LJK University.

 ### My skills include